asakura89/Personal-Notes/Programming Concept/Concept — Authentication.md

 ## Front Channel

-The API call done in the user's browser
+Client redirect to AS through user's browser to request an Authorization Code.

 ## Back Channel

-The API call done in the Server-to-Server
+When the Authorization Code received, Authorization Code sent to AS to receive an Access Token via Server-to-Server integration.